-This is a simple dessert that uses household staples, but tastes entirely lavish.
+This is a simple dessert that uses only 5 household staples but tastes entirely lavish.
 It's one of those treats that everyone loves and forgets why they don't eat it or make it more often!
-Pots de Creme was originally made to be eaten in these adorned sets back in the day and now I'm dying to find one!
-Good thing my dad is an antique dealer ?

 - Granulated Sugar